Shop Cat5e cables: the backbone of wired networks. Learn how to wire them for optimal performance.

-A Cat5e wiring diagram will show how Category 5e cable is usually comprised of eight wires, which have been twisted into four pairs.
+A Cat5e wiring diagram will show how a Category 5e cable usually comprises eight wires, which are twisted into four pairs.
 The twists counteract interference.
-A Cat5e cable has improvements in its twist ratio when compared to a Cat5.
-This enhanced cable is used for a variety of installations, including crossover and patch cabling.
-Ethernet cable wiring is based on standards in order to achieve optimal performance.
-There are two common Cat5e cable wiring schemes, 568A and 568B, that are used with an 8-position connector like an RJ45.
+A Cat5e cable has improved its twist ratio compared to a Cat5.
+This enhanced cable is used for various installations, including crossover and patch cabling.
+Ethernet cable wiring is based on standards to achieve optimal performance.
+Two common Cat5e cable wiring schemes, 568A and 568B, are used with an 8-position connector like an RJ45.
 The A and B standards are similar, and both Cat5e wiring schemes establish a connection for reliable Ethernet applications.

 Cat5e Wiring Diagrams